Statistics Tool

 Frequently Asked Questions

-What is the 'Line of Best Fit'?+
+What does the 'Line of Best Fit' tell me?+

-Does correlation prove causation?+
+Does correlation imply causation?+

 Is Scatter Plot Generator free to use?+